 Manual lymph drainage

-Manual lymph drainage is a massage technique performed by a trained physiotherapist.
+Manual lymph drainage massage is a technique performed by a trained physiotherapist.
 It’s a very light and gentle technique that helps the fluid drain from the affected area.
 You will be instructed certain massage movements by your therapist that you can perform at home to support the lymphatic system.
 Ideally a compression bandage or garment is applied right after the manual lymph drainage massage to avoid the lymph to return into the tissue.

 Daily activities as well as specific exercises and deep breathing are an essential part of a good lymphedema management.
 Activities involving many different muscle groups (such as walking or swimming) activate the circulatory system and help the lymph drainage.
 Since the lymphatic system depends on the muscles working as pumps, light exercises of the affected area are encouraged.
 Your physiotherapist will give you exercises appropriate to your needs.